Yak in gokyo

 Dudh Pokhara/ Gokyo Cho

-Among the five lakes of Gokyo, Dudh Pokhari, also called Gokyo Lake, is the best-known.
+Among the five lakes of Gokyo, Dudh Pokhari, also known as Gokyo Lake, is the best known.
 It is situated at 4750 m/15583 ft in front of the lodges and Gokyo Ri.
 The Dudh Pokhcoversered 4hectarestare (106 acrof es) area.

 Thonak Tsho/lake